microsoft/Dynamics365Commerce.InStore/README.md

 **Download reference packages for creating Commerce extension:**

-Commerce contracts, messages, entities, and request packages are published in this public feedfor commerce extension code to consume and customize existing functionalities or build new functionalities for Dynamics 365 Commerce product.
+Commerce contracts, messages, entities, and request packages are published in this public feed for commerce extension code to consume and customize existing functionalities or build new functionalities for Dynamics 365 Commerce product.

 Consume the commerce packages from this [location](https://pkgs.dev.azure.com/commerce-partner/Registry/_packaging/dynamics365-commerce/nuget/v3/index.json), extension can add package source location in the nuget.config of their extension project file.